zulip/zulip/docs/production/upgrade-or-modify.md

 3. As root, run the database upgrade tool:

     ```
-    /home/zulip/deployments/current/scripts/setup/upgrade-postgres
+    /home/zulip/deployments/current/scripts/setup/upgrade-postgresql
     ```

-`upgrade-postgres` will have finished by restarting your Zulip server;
+`upgrade-postgresql` will have finished by restarting your Zulip server;
 you should now be able to navigate to its URL and confirm everything is working correctly.